PerMalmberg/libcron/README.md

 ....
 ```

 However, this comes with costs: Whenever you call `tick`, a `std::mutex` will be locked and unlocked.
-So only use the `TaskLocker` to protect resources when you really need too.
+So only use the `libcron::Locker` to protect resources when you really need too.

 ## Local time vs UTC